 When should I use autospec=True?

 Use autospec=True whenever you want the mock to enforce the real object's method signatures and attribute interface.
 Without it, a plain MagicMock accepts any call regardless of argument count or attribute name, which means tests can pass silently after a breaking API refactor.
-The Python documentation confirms that auto-speccing creates mocks that have the same attributes and methods as the objects they replace, and that any functions and methods have the same call signature as the real object — so your mocks will fail in the same way your production code would if used incorrectly.
+The Python standard library documentation explains that auto-speccing inspects the real object and builds a mock whose methods only accept the same arguments as their real counterparts — so incorrect calls raise TypeError immediately, the same way they would against production code.

 What is the difference between return_value and side_effect?